AmitGini/Graph-Algorithms/README.md

 ### Algorithms Methods:
 - `static bool isConnected(const Graph &graph)` - Return 1 = True if the graph is connected else, 0 = False
 - `static isContainsCycle(const Graph &graph)` - Return 1 = True if the graph contains cycle else, 0 = False
-- `static string shortestPath(const Graph &graph, size_t src, size_t dest)` - Return the minimum weight/shortest path, if not weights graph it will return the shortest path between 2 vertices, if there is no path "0" == FAIL.
+- `static string shortestPath(const Graph &graph, size_t src, size_t dest)` - Return the minimum weight or shortest path, if not weights graph it will return the shortest path between 2 vertices, if there is no path "0" == FAIL.
 - `static string isBipartite(const Graph &graph)` - Return "0" if there is no bipartite else return string of the groups A and B.
 - `static string negativeCycle(const Graph &graph)` - Return string of the negative cycle if there is one else return "0" == FAIL.